khalidl/travelogue/README.md

 If you find any bug, please open up an issue here on GitHub.

 ## Support
 The theme is provided as is, I can not provide support for Kirby-related issues.
 Travelogue works flawlessly with Kirby 1, and was tested on Kirby 2 without any major issues.
-I have received a couple of support requests, which ended up being hosts not fully compatible with Kirby itself. **The [Kirby Forum](http://getkirby.com/forum/) will help you find a proper solution for that.**
+I have received support requests, which ended up being hosts not fully compatible with Kirby itself. **The [Kirby Forum](http://getkirby.com/forum/) will help you find a proper solution for that.**

 ## Getting started
 If you're not entirely familiar with Kirby, then it's best to quickly go through the following little guide: [Getting started](http://getkirby.com/docs/getting-started).
 After that download [Kirby](http://getkirby.com/downloads), unzip the contents and read the included readme.